-Air quality: For inhalable fine PM less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust, the overall long-term health risk was not evaluated due to insufficient data.
-Inhalable coarse PM less than 10 micrometers in diameter (PM10) from environmental dust was not evaluated for long-term health risk due to no available health guidelines.
-However, the Al Asad AB area is an arid and dust-prone desert environment, also subject to vehicle traffic, and conditions may have varied.
-A burn pit is located at Al Asad AB; however, the PM10 and the PM{2.5} overall long-term health risks specifically for burn pits were not evaluated due to insufficient environmental samples collected near burn pits provided for analysis-see Section 10.8.
-However, burn pit exposures may vary, as conditions may have varied.
-For inhalational exposure to high levels of dust containing PM10 and PM{2.5}, such as during high winds or dust storms, and for exposures to burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and PM, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air Quality: For inhalable PM{2.5} from environmental dust, the overall long-term risk was not evaluated for Camp Redleg due to nonrepresentative and insufficient data for analysis.
+Inhalable coarse PM10 from environmental dust was not evaluated for long-term risk due to insufficient data for analysis and due no available health guidelines.
+However, Camp Redleg is a hot, arid and dust-prone desert environment, also subject to vehicle traffic, and conditions may have varied.
+For inhalational exposure to high levels of dust and particulate matter, such as during high winds or dust storms, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
+While the

-While the dust and PM exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
-Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
-Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).
+PM exposures are documented and archived, at this time there are no specific recommended, post-deployment medical surveillance evaluations or treatments.
+Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as occupational or specific personal dosimeter data) when assessing individual concerns.